-Fruits such as apples, bananas, melons, and strawberries are great forms of treats for your pet because they provide them with dietary fiber, natural sugars and vitamins which are essential for maintaining good health in addition to providing nutrients like potassium, manganese, and vitamin C that help avoid various health issues such as constipation or poor digestion.
+Fruits such as apples, bananas, melons, and strawberries are great forms of treats for your pet because they provide them with dietary fiber, natural sugars, and vitamins which are essential for maintaining good health.
+They also provide nutrients like potassium, manganese, and vitamin C that help avoid various health issues, such as constipation or poor digestion.

-Fruits can be given whole or chopped up into small pieces.
-You should give about one-half cup per day for a medium-sized hamster with an empty stomach after eating their regular food.
-If you choose to chop up the fruit, then make sure there are no pits or seeds left behind, as these could be harmful if ingested by your pet!
+You can give the fruits whole or chop them into pieces.
+Give your medium-sized hamster about ½ cup per day on an empty stomach after they've eaten their regular food.
+If you choose to chop up the fruit, then make sure there are no pits or seeds left behind, as these could be harmful if your pet ingests them.

 The following fruits are good for hamsters, fed in moderation or as occasional treats:

-Blueberries: Blueberries contain antioxidants that help fight cancerous cells and boost the immune system of your pet.
+- Blueberries: Blueberries contain antioxidants that help fight cancerous cells and boost your pet's immune system.
 They also contain vitamin C, which helps prevent infections in hamsters.

-Melon: Various types of melon are good for hamsters, but again, don't cut them an entire wedge.
+- Melon: Various types of melon are good for hamsters, but again, don't cut them an entire wedge.
 They'll go crazy.
-Offer very small portion of cut-up melon.
+Offer a very small portion of cut-up melon.

-Pears: Just like apples, pears are good for hamsters.
-Just make sure you slide them up and don't offer any seeds to your little guys.
+- Pears: Just like apples, pears are good for hamsters.
+Just make sure you slice them up and don't offer any seeds to your little guys.

-Hamsters cannot eat oranges or other citrus, and they shouldn't eat any part of tomato plant, or onions.
+Hamsters cannot eat oranges or other citrus, and they shouldn't eat any part of a tomato plant or onions.
 The acidic content of these foods is too much for your little guys - and some can be toxic to them.